 In May, a collaboration between Western Nevada College and the University of Nevada, Reno was announced, which will allow students to complete an additional 21 credits of a bachelor's of social work degree at WNC.

 "Social work is growing very rapidly," Martin said.
 "We have seen our student numbers nearly quadruple.
 We know that the demand for social workers is expected to increase by 16 percent in the next eight to 10 years.
 This is exciting, but it's also a reflection of the complex problems we face locally, nationally and internationally."

-Native Nevadan Rota Rosaschi received her bachelor's degree in Social Work and her master's degree in public administration from the University.
+Born-and-raised Nevadan Rota Rosaschi received her bachelor's degree in Social Work and her master's degree in public administration from the University.
 She is the Chair of the School of Social Work's Advisory Board - one of the first groups Dean Martin organized for the School - and is the executive director of the Nevada Public Health Foundation based in Carson City.
 She has also been selected as the 2019 Distinguished Alumni member for the School of Social Work.

 "I have loved every minute of it," Rosaschi said of her 40 years in the social work field.
 "It's the best decision I've ever made.
 During all these years, I have witnessed many changes.
 As an example, the types of children being brought into foster care now have so many more challenges than the children did when I was doing child welfare way back when."

 Rosaschi said some challenges facing social work today are the lack of financial resources - especially in rural communities - the lack of having enough social workers and lack of community understanding of the role a social worker can play in decision making.

 "Almost every social worker has to be able to troubleshoot," Rosaschi said.
 "As a profession, we are building leaders to help others to help themselves."